 Interestingly, the Grey’s Anatomy Dream House is available on Sims 4 if you’d like to get a feel for it yourself.
 And if you feel like bringing other iconic TV homes to life, here’s a list of cool movie homes you can built with LEGOs.

-But don’t worry, there are plenty of other Grey’s film locations other than the Grey’s Anatomy house that do exist.
+But don’t worry, there are plenty of other Grey’s film locations other than the dream house Derek built for Meredith that do exist.
 One of the most famous film sets is the Veteran’s Administration Sepulveda Ambulatory Care Center in North Hills — a working hospital where the exterior shots of Grey Sloan Memorial Hospital are filmed.

 Other film sets include the Warren G. Magnuson Park in Seattle, the Meredith Grey house in Queen Ann, and the KOMO Plaza in downtown Seattle (used as the hospital rooftop).
 The majority of Grey’s Anatomy’s interior shots are filmed on set – taking up an impressive six sound stages at Prospect Studios in Los Feliz, California.